hibernate/query-validator/README.md

 - the query calls a function which isn't defined by the JPA specification or by HQL.

-The warnings may be suppressed by adding the function name to the `whitelist`:
+The warning may be suppressed by adding the function name to the `whitelist`:

     @CheckHQL(whitelist={"stddev", "variance", "md5"})